Killea/vue3movie/README.md

 # vue3movie
 This is a demo project about Vue3, Composition API , TS, Jest, @testing-library/vue, ESlint

+It's developed on Node $14.18.1.
+An environment with Node version that is higher than 12.2.0 should work.

 Demo on codesandbox(run in dev mode!): https://v1lm3i.sse.codesandbox.io/